BINF-6310L-8310L-Spring25/Problem_Set_09_HMM_2/README.md

-## Problem 2 - Hidden States
+## Problem 2 - Hidden States (3 points)

 Remember we have two methods for assessing the hidden states associated with our sequence above.
 We can calculate the probability of being at any given hidden state at time T. We can also find the most likely sequence of hidden states given our observations.

 Conduct both of these analysis types and report the most likely hidden states.

-## Problem 3 - Tuning a parameter
+## Problem 3 - Tuning a parameter (4 points)

-In the model above you'll notice that there is a small probability of the hidden state "start" emitting the state "other" aka sometimes our genes do not start with a start codon!
-There are alternative start codons that organisms can utilize to start a gene sequence.

-You have a sequence from an unusual new species that you _think_ might be using alternative start codons at a higher rate than you based your model on

-Here is the sequence

-**CUA  GCG  UCG  GAG  CAU  UAA  UCU  CCG  UCG  GUG  UGA  AUG**
+In our transmission matrix we assigned probabilities to transitions associatd with the Intergenic and Exon states.

+Let's imagine we want to tune one of these two parameters - the Intergenic parameters.

+Test 100 different probabilities (spanning from 0 to 1) using a loop like was shown in the lecture.
+Use the new transition probabilities to compute the probability of observing the sequence above.

+Plot the transition probabilities agains the probability of our observation

+What Intergenic transition probabilities maximize the probability of our observed sequence?

+## Final Step (1 point)

+Knit and upload your document to canvas